speedb-io/speedb/README.md

 We welcome any questions or comments you may have.
 Please use issues to submit them, and pull requests to make contributions.

-This project is maintained by Speedb and is forked from Rocksdb, developed by Facebook.
+This project is maintained by Speedb and is based on Rocksdb, developed by Facebook.

 **Join us to build the next generation data engine!**